jecki/logicConverter/Parsing_the_Principia.md

 Parsing the Principia
 =====================

-*An introduction to coding EBNF-grammars and building parsers for logical formulae.*
+*An introduction to coding EBNF grammars and building parsers for logical formulae.*

 Introduction